Giftpilz0/giftpilz0.github.io/docs/projects/ansible/server/nfs.md

 title: NFS Role
 ---

-This Ansible role can be used to configure NFS-Shares.
+This Ansible role can be used to configure NFS-shares.

 ______________________________________________________________________